What’s one of the main goals of copy?

 I can then engineer copy, proposals, and phone calls to revolve around these things while positioning myself as the fix.

-Look how a debt consolidation company does this on their homepage:
+Look how a debt consolidation company does this on its homepage:

 Then, they offer a confidential and personal consultation to become debt-free.